-Three months ended September 30, 2011 2010

-Balance - July 1 \$ 2,629 \$ 3,598

-Additions: ,

-Amount related to credit loss for which an other-than-temporary impairment was not previously recognized 30

-Amount related to credit loss for which an other-than-temporary impairment was previously recognized 134

-Reductions:

-Securities sold during the period (2,256) -

-Securities for which the amount previously recognized in other comprehensive income was recognized in earnings, because the Company intends to sell the security or is more likely than not the Company will be required to sell the security

-Increases in cash flows expected to be collected that are recognized over the remaining life of the security

-Balance - September 30 \$ 537 \$ 3,598

-vine months ended September 30, 2010

-Balance - January 1 \$ 3,098 \$ 9,987

-Additions:

-Amount related to credit loss for which an other-than-temporary impairment was not previously recognized 30

-Amount related to credit loss for which an other-than-temporary impairment was previously recognized 134 70

-Reductions:

-Securities sold during the period (2,725) (6,459)

-Securities for which the amount previously recognized in other comprehensive income was recognized in earnings, because the Company intends to sell the security or is more likely than not the Company will be required to sell the security

-Increases in cash flows expected to be collected that are recognized over the remaining life

-of the security
+Three months ended September 30, (in thousands of U.S. dollars) 2011 2010 Balance - July 1 \$ 2,629 \$ 3,598 Additions: Amount related to credit loss for which an other-than-temporary impairment was not previously recognized 30 Amount related to credit loss for which an other-than-temporary impairment was previously recognized 134 Reductions: Securities sold during the period (2,256) Securities for which the amount previously recognized in other comprehensive income was recognized in earnings, because the Company intends to sell the security or is more likely than not the Company will be required to sell the security Increases in cash flows expected to be collected that are recognized over the remaining life of the security Balance - September 30 \$ 537 \$ 3,598 Nine months ended September 30, (in thousands of U.S. dollars) 2011 2010 Balance - January 1 \$ 3,098 \$ 9,987 Additions: Amount related to credit loss for which an other-than-temporary impairment was not previously recognized 30 Amount related to credit loss for which an other-than-temporary impairment was previously recognized 134 70 Reductions: Securities sold during the period (2,725) (6,459) Securities for which the amount previously recognized in other comprehensive income was recognized in earnings, because the Company intends to sell the security or is more likely than not the Company will be required to sell the security Increases in cash flows expected to be collected that are recognized over the remaining life of the security Balance - September 30 \$ 537 \$ 3,598